 The management of primary HIV infection remains controversial.
 UK guidelines recommend the following indications:

-Currently, the CD4+ count remains one of the best indications that antiretroviral therapy is indicated; the trigger for treatment is generally to be taken to be a count of 350 cells per μL or lower.
-The World Health Organization recommends a higher threshold ≤500 cells per μL but this has yet to be adopted in the UK.
+The World Health Organization recommends a CD4 count threshold ≤500 cells per μL but this has yet to be adopted in the UK.

 The primary disease is caused by viraemia and so it is unsurprising that those with a prolonged illness, being those who cope poorly with the viraemia, will have a poor prognosis.
 One study found that patients with more severe and numerous symptoms during primary HIV-1 infection had faster disease progression.